 In 1983 Rebecca was selected from over 100 applicants to enter the prestigious Soundsation Vocal Jazz program at Edmonds College near Seattle WA.
 While with Soundsation, she toured Europe performing at the Montreaux and North Sea Jazz Festivals as well as several jazz venues.

-Rebecca starts her professional career with the Boston based vocal jazz group The Ritz, performing at the 1987 Montreal Jazz Festival as well as jazz clubs throughout the country.
-While with The Ritz, she records a CD entitled The Ritz for Denon Columbia Records.
+Rebecca started her professional career in 1987 joining the Boston based vocal jazz group The Ritz, performing at the 1987 Montreal Jazz Festival as well as jazz clubs throughout the country.
+While with The Ritz, she recorded a CD entitled The Ritz for Denon Columbia Records.

-Rebecca moves back to her home state of Oregon where she starts the vocal jazz group Euphoria.
-Euphoria performs throughout the Northwest for over a decade, most notably opening for Mel Torme’ in 1993 at the Hult Center in Eugene, Oregon.
+In 1990 Rebecca returned to her home state of Oregon where she started the vocal jazz group Euphoria.
+Euphoria performed at all the major festivals and jazz venues in the Pacific Northwest for over a decade, most notably opening for Mel Torme’ in 1993 at the sold out Hult Center in Eugene, Oregon.

-Rebecca embarks on a solo career quickly becoming a favorite vocalist with jazz musicians in the Portland/Metro area.
+Later, Rebecca embarked on a solo career, quickly becoming a favorite vocalist with jazz musicians across the country.

-Rebecca performs throughout the Pacific Northwest both as a regular and guest artist at several venues.
-She is frequently invited to perform at jazz clubs, festivals, restaurants and other venues across the country including: Hawaii, California, North Carolina, Rhode Island, Colorado, Washington D.C., Tennessee...
-The list of states requesting Rebecca's appearance continues to grow.
+Rebecca performs throughout the Pacific Northwest and has been invited to perform at jazz clubs, festivals, restaurants and other venues across the country including: Arizona, California, Colorado, Maryland, North Carolina, Hawaii, Idaho, Rhode Island, Washington State, Washington D.C.